nyl-auster/okcdesign/README.md

 Scss files are compiled and compressed in css directory by default, but you may edit Grunfile.js to configure things differently.

+- customize html : copy templates from okcdesign/templates to your subtheme/templates (do not forget to flush drupal caches)

 SCSS COMPILATION
 ------------------